sh1boot/sh1boot.github.io/_posts/2025-11-20-lego-card-shuffler.md

 tags: electronics not-just-software
 ---
-A problem with mechanical card shufflers is that they do things like riffles with mechanical precision, and mechanical precision tends toward predictable outcomes.
-Thinking about this gave me the idea that I could do my own but with deliberate and controlled use of random numbers in order to produce a true shuffle.
+A problem with mechanical card shufflers is that they do things like riffles with mechanical precision, and mechanical precision tends to produce predictable outcomes (at least in theory).
+Thinking about this gave me the idea that I could do my own but with deliberate and controlled use of robust random numbers in order to produce a true shuffle.

 I figured the thing to do would be to enumerate the cards randomly and